-Transforming your garden through a garden building is a brilliant way of adding extra space to your property.
-However, if you live in an area that often experiences unpredictable weather or becomes cold during the winter months, then you may want to consider an insulated wooden building.
+Transforming your garden with a garden building is a brilliant way of adding extra space to your property.
+However, if you live in an area that often experiences unpredictable weather or becomes cold during the winter months, then you may want to consider an insulated wooden building or a fully-insulated garden room.
 To help you make this decision, we’ve provided a breakdown of garden building insulation benefits.

 Reducing the effects of increasingly extreme weather conditions on your garden building is important.
 Hence, insulating your structure is key.